CiviCooP/org.civicoop.worldregionstuff/README.md

 CiviCRM native extension with some world region enhancements from several clients

 Contains:
-* customized version of report Contribution and Membership Details adding World Region as column, filter and sorting option
+* customized version of report Contribution and Membership Details adding World Region as column (selected by default) and filter.